pwiez/devops_learning/README.md

-# Snake (Step 1/5): Project Scaffold
+# Snake Game (Python, Pygame)

-This is step 1 of a simple Snake game in Python using `pygame`.
+A simple grid-based Snake game in Python using Pygame.

+## Features
+- Arrow keys or WASD to move
+- Eat food to grow and score points
+- Self-collision ends the game
+- Press P to pause/unpause
+- Press R, Enter, or Space to restart after game over
+- Press Esc or Q to quit
+- Toroidal (wrap-around) playfield

 ## Setup